 If you're looking to make a will but have been putting it off, then now is a good time to take action as Free Wills Month (opens in new tab) kicks in next month (October) which gives away free will writing services in return for a charity donation.

-Three in five adults don’t have a will - that's 31 million people - according to financial company Canada Life, but having one can save your family financial heartache as well as a potential inheritance tax bill.
+Three in five adults don’t have a will - that's 31 million people - according to financial company Canada Life (opens in new tab), but having one can save your family financial heartache as well as a potential inheritance tax bill.

 Making your will is never going to be a ‘fun job', but here's how to make one for free and donate to charity at the same time.

 Why you need to make a will

 Making a will is your chance to say how you want your worldly goods, like your home, savings and personal items, shared out once you’re gone.
-You can include funeral wishes along with other special requests, say leaving individual items to certain people or saying who you’d like to look after your pets.
+You can include funeral wishes along with other special requests, say leaving individual items to certain people or saying who you’d like to look after your children and even your pets.

 If you’ve already made a will, it’s a good idea to review it regularly, especially after big life changes, like getting married, having children, inheriting large sums of money or remarrying.

-Making a ‘basic' will can cost from £150 - £250 according to MoneyHelper, a government-backed money and pensions website - but with Free Will Month, your will writing service is free in exchange for a charity donation.
+Making a ‘basic' will can cost from £150 - £250 according to MoneyHelper, (opens in new tab) a government-backed money and pensions website - but with Free Will Month, your will writing service is free in exchange for a charity donation.

 While there’s nothing to stop you writing your will yourself, as it’s a legal document, it must be signed and witnessed correctly or can be invalid, which is why it’s worth considering having one done professionally.